openpond/node/README.md

   - `node-status`: Health checks and metrics

 - **Message Flow**:
   1. DHT is used to find the target peer's ID (for direct messages)
   2. Messages are published to the appropriate gossipsub topic
   3. Gossipsub handles message propagation through the network
   4. Receiving nodes verify signatures and process messages

-- **Properties**:
-  - Messages propagate efficiently through the mesh
-  - No need to maintain direct connections to all peers
-  - Built-in message deduplication
-  - Heartbeat-based peer scoring

 ### Bootstrap Nodes